If your blog is slow, you will lose readers fast. It will also harm your SEO. That’s why you always need to do a website speed test.

 You can run a test almost anywhere in the world and on a whole range of browsers and mobile devices.

-Because of the variation in reliability and speed of an Internet service in different countries, your test work can be judged across the 24 locations.
-Just because one country is slow, doesn’t mean that your site is too.
+With Dotcom-Monitor, your test work can be judged across the 24 locations.
+Just because one country is slow doesn’t mean that your site is too.

 You can also select different browsers for your tests.